 - Await notification.
 All correspondence will be through e-mail if you give an e-mail address in your application.
 Due to the large volume of applications, it may take up to two weeks before receiving notification.

 - If your application is accepted then we require you to confirm you will be attending in order to secure your place in the course.

 Address: Kirtipur Vipassana Center - Dhamma Kitti; c/o Guruma Sona; Dev Dhoka, Kirtipur Municipality - 2, Kathmandu, Nepal; Email: [email protected]; Phone: (1) 4335-587, 98416-48477

 Please note that a good understanding and fluency in Hindi or English or Nepali or Newari language is essential.

-"In view of the ongoing Corona-19 pandemic situation, only those centers where strict compliance of social distancing and other requisite precautionery measures could be practised, are running the courses with limited number of students.
+"In view of the ongoing Corona-19 pandemic situation, only those centers where strict compliance of social distancing and other requisite precautionary measures could be practised, are running the courses with limited number of students.
 It is mandatory for those coming from across the border to show recent health certificate confirming Corona negative.
-Or they should present documents validating their arrival in Kathmandu at least 14 days earlier than the course start date.
-This rule applies to all students regardless of their citizenship."
+Please follow any additional directions/measure as suggested by the center as needed or when requested."

 See Comments for any special instructions for events in this section.